 As noted above, an important feature of this blog is its hypertextual, or rhizomatic if you prefer, structure.
 Key concepts in social systems theory are hyperlinked, sort of like in Wikipedia, which means that the blog posts can be read in any order based on associational linkages.
 Most of the links are keep the reader inside the blog, but a few go out to the Web.
-You may also navigate by clicking on categories listed at the top of posts.
-I also frequently update posts as I explore what I’ve written.
-So the blog is mainly for me, as I use it to work out ideas.
-But, of course, I am happy to see that other people also read it from time to time.
+You may also navigate by clicking on categories or tags.
+I frequently update posts as my thinking evolves.
+I go round and round, reading post and making revisions.
+I don’t write in a linear way.
+I have plenty of time to write and rewrite.
+As Prufrock said,